Corporate Sustainability Reporting Standard (CSRD)

 The cross-sectional standards ESRS1 and ESRS2 define the general requirements for a sustainability report, while the topic-specific standards describe reporting requirements of the central sustainability topics.

+CSRD - what to do?
 Recommendations by GUTcert

 If your company already operates management systems, you have a clear advantage: you benefit from many interfaces between sustainability reporting and your certifications.